 Credit: Greg Premru

 It’s one of the state’s most opulent retreats during the summer, but for a winter weekend getaway (it’s only open on weekends during the colder months), the Sagamore shines as well.
-Take a plunge in the 40-foot indoor pool and jacuzzi, then leave the kids with a sitter (call ahead to reserve) and head down to the Glacier Ice Bar & Lounge overlooking Lake George, an 18,000-pound ice sculpture (select weekends only in winter).
+Take a plunge in the 40-foot indoor pool and jacuzzi featuring an open-air concept that also overlooks the lake.
+Relax in the hot tub or lounge area regardless of the weather outside.
+Then leave the kids with a sitter (call ahead to reserve) and head down to the Glacier Ice Bar & Lounge overlooking Lake George, a massive ice sculpture (select weekends only in winter).

 Gurney’s Montauk Resort, Montauk (Long Island)